-Before getting into the specific results for each fact, Table I gives a high-level summary of our findings.
+Before getting into the specific results for each fact, Table ?? gives a high-level summary of our findings.
 We find clear evidence for eight of the 11 and weak evidence for Fact #11.
+Nuances to these results are unpacked in detail in the below subsections.